trueinteractions/tint2/README.md

 ./test.sh
 ```
 <h3>Windows (Experimental)</h3>
-Ensure you have Visual Studio 2010 (or above), Windows 7, git and Python 2.6 (or 2.7).
+Ensure you have Visual Studio 2010 (or the free msbuild compiler and Windows SDK 7.0A+), Windows 7, git and Python 2.6 (or 2.7).
 Building does not require (nor support) cygwin or other shell systems.
 ```bash
 mkdir tint
 cd tint